 What You’ll Learn

-- Supported caching plugins and solutions
+- Supported cache plugins and services

 - Automatically purging cache after updates

-- Manually clearing cache from the Dashboard
+- Manually purging cache from MainWP Dashboard

-- Configuring Cloudflare cache integration
+- Configuring global and site-specific Cloudflare credentials

 - Breeze